 Another drawback of working from home is the lack of social interaction.
 A lot of workers have their families at home but a lot of workers don’t.
 For employees who live alone or are new to the area and don’t know many people, working from home can have negative effects on mental health.

 Being cooped up in a house all day isn’t really good for anyone.
-Even though many companies have done a great job at planning virtual gatherings and meetings via Zoom (more on that later), it can still be really hard on people to have such a reduction in social interaction.
+Many companies have done a great job at planning virtual gatherings and meetings via Zoom (more on that later).
+It can still be really hard on people to have such a reduction in social interaction.

 Another rather obvious way that office work has been affected by the COVID-19 pandemic is with the requirement of mask-wearing.
 This requirement definitely has an effect on employees and their management.